opengeospatial/geoapi/_pages/snapshot/conformance.md

   the above class can implements the
   <a href="../conformance/java/org/opengis/test/ImplementationDetails.html">ImplementationDetails</a> interface.
-  The following example declares that the tolerance factor for <code>MyProjection</code> needs to be relaxed by a factor 10 during inverse projections, and that the derivative functions of math transforms are not yet implemented.
+  The following example declares that the tolerance factor for <code>MyProjection</code> needs to be relaxed by a factor 10 during reverse projections, and that the derivative functions of math transforms are not yet implemented.
 </p>